ssubramanian83/Streaming-ETL-Demo/README.md

 The first time it connects to a PostgreSQL server or cluster, the connector takes a consistent snapshot of all schemas.
 After that snapshot is complete, the connector continuously captures row-level changes that insert, update, and delete database content and that were committed to a PostgreSQL database.
 The connector generates data change event records and streams them to Kafka topics.
 For each table, the default behavior is that the connector streams all generated events to a separate Kafka topic for that table.
 Applications and services consume data change event records from that topic.

+## <a name="step-9"></a>Step 9: Insert data into Postgres tables

-9. Lets insert some data into the tables by running the script "input_data.sql".
+1. Lets insert some data into the tables by running the script "input_data.sql".
 If you inspect the script it creates user and adds order entries to the corresponding tables.

 ```bash
 cat ./input_data.sql| docker exec -i postgres psql -U postgres -d inventory